katemml/brain-health/README.md

 ## Chapter 1 Entity Type Annotation Instructions

-### 1.1-1.3 Entity & Clause
+### 1.1-1.2 Entity & Clause
 Entities are classified into two general types---known and unknown.
 Known entities are things that constantly appear in each transcript.
 For example, elephants, clown and tricycle.
 A clause is an entity with modifier as a phrase around it.
 For example, a person who…

+### 1.3 Case
+Prepositions with no thematic/adverbial role.
+(See 1.4 and 1.7)

 ### 1.4 Adverbial
 Before assuming a modifier is merely adverbial, we first decide if the adverb belongs to any thematic type listed.
 (See 1.7).
 Adverbial elements are often: